 We are living in history, ladies and gentlemen of this great nation, and how we tread in the coming days will steer our future in ways that we maybe have never imagined before.

 After a series of mass shooting took place around the nation last week, members of Congress have been under extreme pressure to do something, anything in order to prevent similar attacks from coming to fruition.
 For many, the answers lie in so-called “red flag” laws that are meant to sniff out potential mass shooters before they strike.

 The President seems on board.

 “I’m looking to do background checks,” Trump told reporters as he departed the White House on Wednesday to visit the two violence-stricken cities.
-“I think background checks are important.”take our poll - story continues below
+“I think background checks are important.”

 While he said there’s not enough support in Congress to re-enact what was commonly known as the assault weapons ban, which expired in 2004, he indicated he would discuss the idea with lawmakers.
 “I will certainly bring that up,” he said.